varunshenoy/super-json-mode/README.md

 **Madlibs** is a Python framework that enables the efficient creation of structured output from an LLM by breaking up a target schema into atomic components and then performing generations in parallel.

+Compared to a naive JSON generation pipeline relying on prompting and HF Transformers, we find Madlibs can generate outputs as much as **30x faster** on a custom dataset we curated.

 ## How does it work?

 Structured output formats, such as JSON or YAML, have an inherent parallel or hierarchichal structure.